Welcome to today's edition of the Rush 24-7 podcast.

 It was presented as something that it's not.

-Here are the vote numbers on Amendment 2.
+Even given that, here are the vote numbers on Amendment 2.

 Amendment 2 got 10,000 more votes than did Jim Talent in Missouri.

-The Amendment 2 opposition, the losing side got only 4,000 less votes than Claire McCaskill got.
+The Amendment 2 opposition, the losing side, got only 4,000 less votes than Claire McCaskill got.

-Uh I thought that's what it was.
+I thought that's what it was.

-And that's the big announcement the president's going to have at its one o'clock press conference.
+GOP official says that Rumsfeld is resigning, and that's the big announcement the president's going to have at his 1 o'clock press conference.

-What what's the uh don't get me started on this yet?
+Don't get me started on this yet.

-So it was not that it was it was uh this St. Louis Post Dispatch story, without mentioning my name on two different occasions in this story, states flat out that had I not been involved and gotten called people's attention to this, uh it would have been a runaway landslide victory.
+This St. Louis Post-Dispatch story, without mentioning my name, on two different occasions in this story, states flat out that had I not been involved and gotten, called people's attention to this, it would have been a runaway landslide victory.

 Let me just read this to you again.

-Don Rubin of the Coalition for Life-Saving Cures said we've known for a long time that a large majority of Missourians support stem cell research.
+Don Rubin of the Coalition for Life-Saving Cures said, we've known for a long time that a large majority of Missourians support stem cell research.

 Unfortunately, the issue was clouded to a great extent in the last few weeks.